Ulrich split rings: Preliminaries

-\begin{dfn} (c.f. \cite{lindo}) For finitely generated modules $M$ over a commutative Noetherian ring $R$, let us denote by $\tr (M)$ the ideal of $R$ defined as $\sum_{f\in \Hom_R(M,R)} f(M)$.
+\begin{dfn} (c.f. \cite{lindo}) For finitely generated modules $M$ over a commutative Noetherian ring $R$, let us denote by $\tr_R (M)$ the ideal of $R$ defined as $\sum_{f\in \Hom_R(M,R)} f(M)$.
 We will refer to this as the trace ideal of $M$.
-It is easy to see that, if $I$ is an ideal of $R$, then $I\subseteq \tr(I)$. \end{dfn}
+When the ring in question is clear we will drop the suffix $R$ and may simply write $\tr_R(M)$.
+It is easy to see that, if $I$ is an ideal of $R$, then $I\subseteq \tr_R(I)$. \end{dfn}

 \if0 \begin{prop} Let $M,X$ be finitely generated modules over a commutative Noetherian ring $R$.
 Then the following holds:

 \begin{enumerate}[\rm(1)] \item There is a surjection $M^{\oplus n} \to \tau_M(X)\to 0$, where $n=\mu(\Hom_R(M,X))$.